m-vila/snakesladders/README.md

-# snakesladders
+# SnakesAndLadders

-Python coding solution to Voxel's Technical Interview kata - SnakesAndLadders for the Sotfware Apprenticeship position
+In this notebook you will find a Python coding solution to <a href="https://github.com/VoxelGroup/Katas.Code.SnakesAndLadders/" target="_blank">Voxel's Technical Interview kata - SnakesAndLadders</a> for the Sotfware Apprenticeship position.